Port security - ISPS

 ISPS stands for "International Ship and Port Facility Security".

-The Port of Hirtshals has five permanent port facilities - also known as ISPS areas.
-Furthermore, the port has four on/off port facilities that can be set up as needed.
+Port of Hirtshals has three permanent port facilities and seven on/off port facilities that can be established as needed – all facilities is categorised as ISPS.

 To have lawful access to ISPS areas it is required that a person has legitimate business.
 People that stay in the facilities must be able to identify oneself with reference to the ships' roster, the company's forwarded lists with employees or with an approved entry pass.
 Entry passes can be requested at the port control.